Parth843/Online_bookstore/README.md

 # Online_bookstore
 A website where users can buy and sell books.
+A custom user model has been impemented
+Implemented complete user authentication flow Implemented a search functionality for all the books in the database

 STACK: Django, Postgresql